vertexbz/qbe/README.md

 qbe update
 ```

-If your setup requires system changes it ma be worth to reboot after run
+If your setup requires system changes it may be worth to reboot after run

 # TODO